sylvaincom/C-for-data-science/NN-iris-data/README.md

 # Applying our Neural Net Simulator in C++ to the Iris data set

 The [Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) is a very popular and basic data set in machine learning.
-It was obtained for Python's library [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn-datasets-load-iris) and it is described in the doucmentation.
+We obtained it using Python's library scikit-learn and it is described in the [documentation](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_iris.html#sklearn-datasets-load-iris).

 Our training data has 3 classes (labels 0, 1 and 2), with 50 samples per class and 150 samples total.
 The dimension of our data is 4.

-# 1) Getting the Iris dataset in the right format
+# 1) Getting the Iris dataset into the right format

-We loaded the Iris data set on Python and exported in the `txt` format using the Pandas library.
+We loaded the Iris data set on Python and exported it into the `txt` format using the Pandas library.
 The labels are in {0, 1, 2}.
 Then, we opened a basic text editor to change it so that the header of `iris.txt` is:
 ```
 topology: 4 4 1
 in: 5.1 3.5 1.4 0.2